Devoleena wants to marry Arhaan if Rashami pays for the wedding

 MUMBAI: The Bigg Boss House is buzzing with entertainment as the contestants continue to bond with the new entrants.
 Finding newer ways to entertain themselves and also the viewers, the latest clip of Unseen Undekha on VOOT features Devoleena and Rashami play rapid fire along with other contestants of the house as an audience.

-When asked about the most intelligent boy of the house, Rashami points at Arhaan since he is a longtime friend.
-The next categories were the funniest boy and the ‘Playboy’ in the house, to which Rashami answers, “Paras.”
-She admits that her really good friends in the house are, “Paras and Arhaan.”
+When asked about the most intelligent boy of the house, Rashami points at Arhaan since he is a long time friend.
+Next category was the funniest boy and the ‘Playboy’ in the house, to which Rashami answers, “Paras.”
+She admits that her realyy good friends in the house are, “Paras and Arhaan.”

 Add new comment